Mike Quin: Background

-Mike Quin was born Paul William Ryan in 1906 in San Francisco, California shortly after the 1906 San Francisco earthquake.
+Mike Quin was born Paul William Ryan in 1906 in the Mission District of San Francisco, California, shortly after the 1906 earthquake.
+His mother was an Irish-Jewish-French dressmaker.
 His father was an Irish-American traveling salesman "who drifted out of the family orbit" when Paul and his younger brother and sister were still children.
-Paul's mother was an Irish-Jewish-French dressmaker.
-His family struggled to make ends meet and at age 15 he left school to begin earning money.
+Paul attended Pacific Heights Grammar School and Polytechnic High School.
+With his family struggling to make ends meet, he left school at age 15 to begin earning money.

 Career

 Paul Ryan took various jobs until age 19, when he became a seaman and first got involved in maritime unions.
 In the late 1920s, he obtained a job in a Hollywood bookstore, which was frequented by local writers.
 One of the writers was a Marxist who helped radicalize Ryan, who then joined the John Reed Club chapter in Hollywood.

 In 1933, Ryan began his lifelong pursuit of a writing career by having a short story, "The Sacred Thing", published in Scribner's Magazine.
 He also started contributing to the John Reed Club's Partisan magazine, as well as to New Masses and the Western Worker (predecessor of People's Daily World).
 It was at this time that "Mike Quin" was born.
 Under that pseudonym, he published a 1933 pamphlet, "And We Are Millions: The Story of Homeless Youth", a collection of testimonies from unemployed, Depression era youths convicted of vagrancy by the American justice system.
 The pattern he established was to use "Mike Quin" for his journalistic pieces, newspaper columns, and political essays.
 Then, late in life, he chose "Robert Finnegan" as his pen name for mysteries and pulp fiction.